MicrosoftDocs/azure-docs/articles/virtual-machines/linux/generation-2.md

     There is no difference in pricing between generation 1 and generation 2 VMs.

 * **How do I increase the OS disk size?**
   OS disks larger than 2 TB are new to generation 2 VMs.
 By default, most OS disks are less than 2 TB for generation 2 VMs, but the disk size can be increased to a recommended maximum of 4 TB.
 You can increase the OS disk size via the Azure CLI or the Azure portal.
+For more information on expanding disks programmatically, see [Resize a disk](expand-disks.md).

   To increase the OS disk size via Azure portal: